cromize/beatport_tracktagger/README.md

 # run recursively
 ./tracktagger.py -r

+# scrape info from file and match using fuzzy matching
+./tracktagger.py -z

 # get tags and artwork from beatport and update local files
 ./tracktagger.py -t -s -a

-# run from supplied path (including sub-folders)
+# run from supplied path with all possible options (including sub-folders)
-./tracktagger.py -t -s -a -r -i some/path
+./tracktagger.py -tsari some/path

 ```